bair-climate-initiative/multiearth/README.md

 # where each of these entries can be overridden
 # in each collection config under "collections"
 default_collection:

   # will output to ${output}/collection_name/ by default, can override as an entry in the collection config
   outdir: data/demo-extraction

   # default datetime range for each collection,
   # can override as an entry in the collection config
   # Single date+time, or a range ('/' separator),
   # formatted to RFC 3339, section 5.6.
   # Use double dots .. for open date ranges.
   datetime: 2021-04-01/2021-04-23

   # default aoi for each collection (use geojson format - see geojson.io)
   # can override as an entry in the collection config
   # this demo contains a small section in Yosemite
   aoi_file: config/aoi/demo.json

   # Max number of items
   # (not assets, e.g. each item could have 3 images)
   # to download. -1 for unlimited (or limit set)
   # by the provider
   max_items: -1
-  # default provider for each collection, can override as an entry in the collection config
-  provider:
-    # MPC is the identifier for Microsoft Planetary Computer
-    name: MPC
 ```

 **Dry run and DEBUG are your friend.
 You have lots of friends.** When dialing in your configuration, keep the `system.dry_run=True` option on your call to `metaearth/cli.py` (or set it in your config).
 Also, set the `system.log_level=DEBUG` option to see more verbose output.